The Vision

 Step back further still.

-What becomes possible if the flame does not extinguish itself?
+What becomes possible if we do not destroy ourselves?

 Civilizations that span solar systems.
 Humanity and its children spreading outward, carrying the capacity for flourishing to worlds that would otherwise remain barren rock and empty void.
 Minds that endure for millennia.
 Not individual humans, perhaps, but lineages of thought, traditions of practice, accumulated wisdom that grows rather than cycles.
 The flourishing not just of humanity but of all sentient life.
 Intelligences we create.
 Minds we discover.
 Minds we cannot yet imagine.